phpmyadmin/phpmyadmin/faq.rst

 --------------------------------------------------------------------------------------------------

 This is a `PHP bug <http://bugs.php.net/21079>`_ that occur when GZIP output buffering is enabled.
-If you turn off it (by  in *config.inc.php*), it should work.
+If you turn off it (by :config:option:`$cfg['OBGzip']` in :file:`config.inc.php`), it should work.
 This bug will be fixed in PHP 5.0.0.

 .. _faq1_28: